-Since its inception in 2017, Neterium has been laser-focused on one single goal: create the best screening engine in the world.
+Since its inception in 2017, Neterium has been laserfocused on one single goal: create the best screening engine in the world.
 The engine is available exclusively through a very high-performance API.
 Since the Neterium engine is designed to be integrated into platforms, it perfectly fits into the ecosystem approach of GSS, and was selected in 2022 as the exclusive engine to power the GSS platform.

-During the selection, GSS intensely tested the Neterium engine by sending up to 40 million transactions per hour to the API, a load that was handled flawlessly.
+During the selection, GSS intensely tested the Neterium engine by sending up to 40 million transactions per hour to the API, a load that was met with impressive performance.